Zebra mussel: Europe

 The native distribution of the species is in the Black Sea and Caspian Sea in Eurasia.
 Zebra mussels have become an invasive species in North America, Great Britain, Ireland, Italy, Spain, and Sweden.
 They disrupt the ecosystems by monotypic colonization, and damage harbors and waterways, ships and boats, and water-treatment and power plants.
 Water-treatment plants are most affected because the water intakes bring the microscopic, free-swimming larvae directly into the facilities.
 Zebra mussels also cling to pipes under the water and clog them.

 Grossinger reported it in Hungary in 1794.
 Kerney and Morton described the rapid colonization of Britain by the zebra mussel, first in Cambridgeshire in the 1820s, London in 1824, and in the Union Canal near Edinburgh in 1834.

 In 1827, zebra mussels were seen in the Netherlands at Rotterdam.
 Canals that artificially link many European waterways facilitated their early dispersal.
 It is nonindigenous in the Czech Republic in the Elbe River in Bohemia since 1893; in southern Moravia, it is probably native.
 Around 1920 the mussels reached Lake Mälaren in Sweden.

 The first appearance of the organism in northern Italy was in Lake Garda in 1973; in central Italy, they appeared in Tuscany in 2003.

 Zebra mussels are present in British waterways.
 Many water companies are reporting having problems with their water-treatment plants with the mussels attaching themselves to pipeworks.
 Anglian Water has estimated that it costs £500,000 per year to remove the mussels from their treatment plants.
 Zebra mussels arguably have also had an effect on fishing, for example at Salford Quays, where their introduction has changed the environment for the fish.

+Zebra mussels were first reported in Ireland in 1997, but probably arrived in 1994 or earlier.
+First identified near Lough Derg, they may have been introduced to Ireland through several vectors but have since spread through much of the River Shannon and its adjacent waters.
+In the summers of 2023 and 2024, zebra mussels were one contributing factor to a major bloom of toxic cyanobacteria in Lough Neagh, the largest body of freshwater in the United Kingdom.
+In 2021 the similar quagga mussel was identified in the Shannon, which is capable of tolerating a wider range of environmental conditions.
+The spread of quagga mussels is expected to reduce zebra mussel populations over time while increasing the overall environmental impact.

 The mussels have displaced native species of molluscs in Lake Constance, reaching densities of up to 10,000 /m2.
 The mussels present a food source to waterfowl and have caused bird numbers to double over the last 30 years.
 By the end of winter, birds decimate zebra mussel populations and reduce them by 95–99% up to the maximum depth reachable by birds of c.
 10 m.
 The estimated quantity of consumed zebra mussels is 750 MT/km2.
 Zebra mussel populations recover annually, indicating that waterfowl may control infested bodies of water but not reverse the infestation status entirely.